MPK: A Compiler and Runtime for Mega-Kernelizing Tensor Programs: SM-Level Graph Representation

 \section{SM-Level Graph Representation}

 This section introduces {\em \graph}, a representation that expresses the computation of a tensor program at the granularity of individual streaming multiprocessors (SMs).
-This fine-grained representation exposes additional parallelism and enables optimizations such as cross-operator software pipelining and fine-grained kernel overlap, both of which cannot be supported in existing kernel-per-operator execution model.
+Unlike conventional computation graphs, which expose dependencies only between tensor operators, \graph captures dependencies between SM-level units of work.
+This fine-grained representation exposes additional parallelism and enables optimizations such as cross-operator software pipelining and fine-grained kernel overlap, both of which are not supported by the existing kernel-per-operator execution model.

 \Cref{fig:task_graph} illustrates an example \graph, where each node represents either a {\em task} or an {\em event}.
-Each task---shown as a blue (or orange) rectangle---denotes a unit of computation or communication executed on a single SM.
-Each event—shown as a green circle—represents synchronization across tasks.
+Each task---shown as a blue (or orange) rectangle---denotes a unit of computation (or communication) executed on a single SM.
+Each event---shown as a green circle---represents synchronization across tasks.
 Tasks and events alternate in the graph: every task only has outgoing edges to {\em triggering events} and incoming edges from {\em dependent events}.
 A task is ready for execution when its dependent events are all {\em activated} and notifies its triggering event upon completion.
 An event is activated once it has received notifications from all tasks associated with it.

 This structure captures dependencies at a much finer granularity than traditional computation graphs.
 For example, multi-GPU LLM serving often involves a {\tt MatMul} operator followed by an {\tt AllReduce} operator (\Cref{fig:task_graph}a).
-Existing systems generally execute these operators sequentially due to coarse-grained kernel barriers that synchronize entire kernels.
-In contrast, SM-level task graphs can represent precise task-level dependencies: since {\tt AllReduce} performs element-wise communication, each of its tasks depends only on one corresponding {\tt MatMul} task.
-By inserting fine-grained events between dependent task pairs, \sys can overlap compute-intensive {\tt MatMul} tasks with communication-intensive {\tt AllReduce} tasks, maximizing overall GPU utilization.
+Existing systems generally execute these operators sequentially because coarse-grained kernel barriers synchronize entire kernels.
+In contrast, SM-level task graphs can represent precise task-level dependencies: since {\tt AllReduce} performs element-wise communication and reduction, each of its tasks depends only on one corresponding {\tt MatMul} task that produces its input tile.
+By inserting fine-grained events between dependent task pairs, \sys can overlap compute-intensive {\tt MatMul} tasks with communication-intensive {\tt AllReduce} tasks, improving overall GPU utilization.

 Multiple \graphs may represent the same computation graph. \Cref{fig:task_graph}c shows an alternative but suboptimal \graph where events capture only operator-level dependencies, analogous to traditional kernel barriers. \Cref{sec:compiler} describes how \sys generates high-performance task graphs by inferring {\em precise} data dependencies to maximize concurrency and minimize synchronization overheads.